Damonlee005/airgap-agent/README.md

 ## What this is
 A local AI agent that runs inside a Docker container with no internet access.
-The model runs on my machine (MacBook Pro M2, Apple Silicon), the agent runs in the container, nothing leaves.
+The model runs on my machine (MacBook Pro M2, Apple Silicon), the agent runs in the container.

 ## Why I'm building it
 I'm a student at UT.
 Going through internship postings